ewfx/aidhp-dating-dataset/README.md

 Environment variables for API key management.

 ## 🚧 Challenges We Faced
-The main challenge was to find time outside of doing our JIRAS.
-Be that as it may, this was a busy sprint for the three of us, and the hackathon is at the sprint end, so it got more difficult to get the time for this.
-The other challenge was data.
+1. The main challenge was data.
 We didn't want to fabricate the data as we were trying to learn the patterns in the data, and if the data itself is random, then your models can't do anything.
 But then we intelligently prompted the open-source AIs for the data and curated some 10k transaction rows for 676 customers.
-There were no other challenges, only learnings which were quite fun for us.
+2. The second is the time limitation: there is so much we can do here, so much we wanted to do here, but the time constraints of the challenge and team members' availability mid-week only allowed us to do this much.

 ## 🏃 How to Run
 1. Clone the repository